pulumi/pulumi-hugo/themes/default/content/docs/intro/languages/java.md

 ## Templates

-The fastest way to get started is to use a template.
-The template will initialize a Pulumi project.
-The getting started guides shown above will help do this on your cloud of choice, but this section describes doing so independently.
+The getting started guides shown above will help you write a Pulumi Java program via tutorial, but this section describes starting a basic project that you can start to explore with.

 From an empty directory, create a new project: